 With smart locks, it’s best to have a physical key as a backup plan in case your guests aren’t the best with technology.
 Most intelligent lock models come with a key or two as standard.

 Most smart locks have features to allow the host to change the code remotely, which should be the first attempt at a solution.

 Speak to your guest, have them try the old system and replace it if it doesn’t work while they’re on the phone.

 Keep them on the line while they try the new one to ensure the problem is solved.

 - The door won’t open

-If you’ve got a problematic door and there’s a trick to getting it open, tell your guests in advance.
+Tell your guests in advance if you’ve got a problematic door and there’s a trick to getting it open.

 Let them know if the door will be double locked or there’s more than one key needed – have them be aware of all the possible options before they start to panic and contact you.